 We had a walk along the beach, before making our way through the narrow ‘streets’ of the village and heading on back to the car for our final stop.

 Our final stop was to the seaside town of Whitby, a place I haven’t visited in years.
 We spent a good portion of the afternoon here, arriving about lunchtime (ish), which was ample time to have a little explore, grab a bite to eat and of course a seaside ice cream!

 We walked up the famous 199 steps towards The Abbey, having a look around the grounds but not actually entering the Abbey itself.
 I think it cost around £8 roughly to have a real look around at the Abbey, however, we decided not to do this.
 Packed full of people compared to where we had just visited in Staithes and Runswick Bay, you had to move around on the stairs to let those coming down/up pass.

 It was a fab weekend, and I would fully recommend visiting Staithes!
 There is more to do such as visiting the Captain Cook museum and visiting the art galleries, but that can wait for the next trip.

+Have you been to Staithes or somewhere similar?
 Where would you recommend for a weekend away?
 Let me know in the comments below!

 Thanks for reading,